 Strategy 2: Plan ahead

-If that’s too much hassle, try looking ahead.
+If that’s too much of a hassle, try looking ahead.
 Amazon often teases its lightning deals in advance.
 If you visit the Prime Day webpage, for example, you should see a carousel of Lightning Deals.
 Keep scrolling through those deals, and you’ll soon hit products that are on deck but haven’t started selling yet.

 Upcoming Lightning Deals won’t show a sale price until they go live, but you can still use that time for research.
 If you find something you’d like to buy, do the historical price-checking right then.
 When the product goes on sale, you’ll know whether Amazon’s limited-time price is worth it or not.

-Get alerts for specific Lightning Deals
+Strategy 4: Get alerts for specific Lightning Deals

 Speaking of which, you don’t have to wait around or keep an eye on the clock to know when your favorite deals are going live.
 The Amazon app for Android and iOS lets you build a deals watch list, and then get notifications when your deals are active.